Rasmusen's Unpublished Papers (October 2018)

 monopoly.
 The monopolist's profit will not be the entire surplus, but

 something less.
-Under ``balanced isoperfect price discrimination''-- a
+Under ``balanced isoperfect price discrimination''--

 buyer--- and constant marginal cost, the monopolist has the same

 profit as monopoly pricing if the demand curve is linear, less if

 is concave, and more if demand is convex.
 Increasing marginal cost

 to make the monopolist prefer price discrimination.
 Isoperfect price